TAYLORSPENCER22/CS157-PubWiki-Final-Project/README.md

-this is my final pubWiki project for CS157 using MERN stack --
+this is my final pubWiki project for CS157 using MEAN stack --

 while not all links on the site are active, it successfully implements the CRUD opeations on a wikiPage and stores it in a database in MongoDB.